Sith Translator

 What Is a Sith Translator?

-The language of the sith predates the Galactic Republic by millennia, surviving through sith runes carved into temple walls on Korriban and Dromund Kaas.
-High Sith, the formal ritual dialect, was deliberately kept from outsiders, which is why C-3PO couldn't translate it in Revenge of the Sith.
+The Sith language predates the Galactic Republic by millennia and survives in runes carved into temples on Korriban and Dromund Kaas.
+High Sith, its formal ritual dialect, was deliberately kept from outsiders, which is why C-3PO could not translate it in Revenge of the Sith.

 Use this as a sith alphabet translator or sith writing translator for single words, names, or full sentences in either direction.
-For another fictional warrior language, the Klingon Translator covers Marc Okrand's Star Trek language.
+For another Star Wars language with a criminal-underworld tone, the Huttese Translator covers Jabba's language.

 - Type or paste English text into the left box